vituum/docs/docs/guide/features.md

-# About Vituum and it's features
+# About Vituum and its features

 The main feature of Vituum is to add some additional features on top of Vite.
 With minimal config and all modern frontend features cooked-in out of the box.